 Three main Eugene-area medical facilities offer state-of-the-art treatment in 25 specialties, plus 24 hour emergency care.

-Sacred Heart Medical Center University District (Eugene): A $73 million major renovation of Sacred Heart Medical Center at University District will begin in the winter of 2011.
+Sacred Heart Medical Center University District (Eugene): A $73 million major renovation of Sacred Heart Medical Center at University District is underway.
 Approximately 310,000 square feet of space in four buildings dating from 1941 to 1968 will be torn down, and a replacement 104-bed, 95,310-square-foot hospital will be constructed, to open in 2014.
 The hospital will remain open during construction, offering services including the Acute Care for Elders (ACE) unit, a 24-hour Emergency Department, Oregon Rehabilitation Center, Gamma Knife Center, and Regional Infusion Center.
 The University District campus is home to the Center for Medical Education and Research, a partnership among the University of Oregon, Oregon Health Sciences University and Sacred Heart to train new physicians.
 The campus employs more than 1,000 people.

 Sacred Heart Medical Center at RiverBend (Springfield): One of the Northwest's largest hospitals, with 386 beds and the only Level II trauma center in Lane County.
 Key services include Emergency, Surgery, Neonatal Intensive Care Unit, and the Oregon Heart & Vascular Institute, where the state’s second highest number of open heart surgeries are performed.
 The hospital opened in August 2008 and features all single-patient rooms and 24-hour visitation so family can stay with their loved ones.
 Drawing on Sacred Heart's 75-year heritage of care in Eugene-Springfield, Sacred Heart at RiverBend utilizes the latest in medical technology and evidence-based design to create a truly patient-centered environment dedicated to healing.